Things to Know About Insuring Dodge Vehicles

 Dodge Ram models also outperform averages when it comes to collision repair claims.
 These are the best Dodge vehicles in this category, about 30 percent below national averages for all vehicles.
 Collision coverage for Dodge Ram models is more affordable than similar vehicles from other manufacturers.

-Comprehensive insurance covers theft, fire, vandalism and extreme weather incidents.
-About half of Dodge’s models rank less expensive to settle comprehensive claim while the other half costs more.
+Comprehensive insurance covers theft, fire, vandalism, and extreme weather incidents.
+About half of Dodge’s models rank less expensive to settle comprehensive claims while the other half costs more.
 Few Dodge models or years place in the middle.
 Theft doesn’t appear to be a major issue as no Dodge appears on common lists of top ten stolen vehicles in Canada.

 With several minivans, SUVs, and four-door sedan offerings, Dodge provides vehicles that fall into categories that are generally affordable to insure.
 These family-friendly vehicles appeal to driver demographics that traditionally earn low insurance rates.